|Driving Wheels||3ft 10ins|

 During 2004 Gibraltar had a hot box, and was sent to Bill Parker’s Flour Mill restoration base for maintenance, including wheels being turned at Tyseley works.

-The locomotive is now based on the Mangapps Railway Museum where it arrived in 2018.
+The locomotive was based on the Mangapps Railway Museum where it arrived in 2018 but spent time on the East Kent Railway in 2019.